CodeMedic42/reform/projects/girder/README.md

             }

             onInitialize(config) {
-              const { getHooks } = config;
+              const { getSettings } = config;

-              // Do what you will with the provided hooks.
+              // Do what you will with the provided settings.
             }

             // ... overrides